PrincetonUniversity/lucid/readme.md

 ```

-### What to do next
+### What to look at next

-Lucid is a simple language.
-You might want to just play around with some [examples](https://github.com/PrincetonUniversity/lucid/tree/main/examples/interp_tests) in our interpreter test suite, or some [tofino examples](https://github.com/PrincetonUniversity/lucid/tree/main/examples/tofino_apps) that we use to test the tofino compiler.
-Alternately, you can take a look at the [tutorials](tutorials/readme.md).
+There are many [example programs](https://github.com/PrincetonUniversity/lucid/tree/main/examples) in our test suite, including some for the [Tofino](https://github.com/PrincetonUniversity/lucid/tree/main/examples/tofino_apps).

+Lucid has been used to implement a number of interesting [applications](https://github.com/PrincetonUniversity/lucid/tree/main/examples/apps).

+Lucid's [wiki](https://github.com/PrincetonUniversity/lucid/wiki) documents all of Lucid's well-supported features.

+There are also a number of publications about Lucid, listed below.

-## More details
+## Publications

-For more information about Lucid, check out our paper and talk at [SIGCOMM 2021](https://conferences.sigcomm.org/sigcomm/2021/program.html)
+### About Lucid or its components:

-The SIGCOMM 2021 artifact is in the ``sigcomm21_artifact`` branch.
+- Lucid, a Language for Control in the Data Plane ([SIGCOMM 2021](https://conferences.sigcomm.org/sigcomm/2021/program.html) -- The SIGCOMM 2021 artifact is in the ``sigcomm21_artifact`` branch).

+- Safe, modular packet pipeline programming ([POPL 2022](https://dl.acm.org/doi/pdf/10.1145/3498699))

+- Lucid, a high-level easy-to-use dataplane programming language ([Devon K. Loehr's PhD Thesis](https://dkloehr.github.io/files/Thesis.pdf))

+- Automated Optimiation of Parameterized Data-Plane Programs with Parasol ([arxiv preprint](https://arxiv.org/pdf/2402.11155))

+### Using Lucid:

+- SwitchLog: A Logic Programming Language for Network Switches ([PADL 2023](https://par.nsf.gov/servlets/purl/10430321))